Skip to content

 Newark Police closed South College Avenue between Delaware Avenue and Park Place

-The message still did not disclose the nature of the threat — no mention of 'bomb' or 'explosive' — frustrating students and staff for nearly four hours
+The message still did not disclose the nature of the threat (no mention of 'bomb' or 'explosive'), an omission students and staff later criticized

 ALL CLEARSMS